 Comment.
 Section 690.6a provides the manner of calculating the amount of the basic exemption provided by subdivision (a) of Section 690.6.
 Section 690.6a reflects policies similar to those underlying Sections 302 and 303 of the federal Consumer Credit Protection Act.
 15 U.S.C. §§ 1672-1673 (1970).
 Thus, in determining the amount of the debtor's earnings subject to garnishment, under both this section and the federal law, certain basic amounts withheld pursuant to law are first deducted.
 However, federal law requires the deduction of all amounts actually "required by law to be withheld."
 For example, the amount actually withheld for federal income tax purposes from the debtor's earnings is deducted in determining his earnings subject to garnishment ("disposable earnings").
-Thus, a debtor claiming a greater number of exemptions will have less withheld and therefore more subject to garnishment.
+Thus, a debtor claiming a greater number of exemptions will have less income withheld and therefore more subject to garnishment.
 This produces the anomalous situation that a debtor with a large family and greater needs may have more earnings garnished than a single debtor with the same gross income and with more limited needs.
 Moreover, the federal statute does not elaborate upon what are considered to be "amounts required by law to be withheld."
 To alleviate these problems, Section 690.6a specifies the amounts to be deducted in determining the portion of the debtor's earnings which are subject to garnishment ("available earnings").
 These items are related to the types of deductions made under federal law; i.e., they are based on the amounts withheld for federal and state income taxes, social security, and state disability insurance.
 See paragraphs (1)-(4) of subdivision (b).
-However, the amount deducted to determine available earnings is fixed according to a formula and is not necessarily the amount actually deducted from the debtor's earnings.
+Currently, the social security tax rate is 5.85% (INT.
+REV. CODE OF 1954, § 3101); the state disability insurance rate is 1% (UNEMP.
+INS.
+CODE § 984).
+The amount deducted to determine available earnings is fixed according to a formula and is not necessarily the amount actually deducted from the debtor's earnings.
 One of the major benefits of this scheme is that it permits tables to be prepared which indicate the exact amount to be withheld from any given amount of gross earnings.
 Subdivision (a) directs the Judicial Council to prepare tables which will be a part of the writ of execution for levy on the earnings of employees.
 An employer therefore generally need not make any computations but will simply withhold pursuant to a writ of execution levied under Section 682.3 the amount listed in the tables.